Parsl/parsl/docs/userguide/configuration/index.rst

 Most Parsl executors are defined by three components:

-- *Worker Definition* which controls how many workers are placed on each :ref:`glossarynode`.
+- *Worker Definition* which controls how many workers are placed on each node..
   Options typically include how many workers per node, and :ref:`how each worker is mapped to CPUs or accelerators <affinity>`.
 - *Provider Description* which specifies how Parsl gains access to resources,